Glossary

 - Pity proc

 - After many main-skill misses in a row, the game guarantees a skill trigger.
-Odds don’t stack from help to help; each help is independent except for this safety net.
-The threshold is per species and not shown in-game; see Helpful Days for a simulator that models it.
+Each help's trigger roll is independent of the last, except for this safety net.
+The threshold (PPHC) is per species and not shown in-game; see our Pokemon Sleep production simulator for a tool that models it.

 Cooking